dmalikbrown/SkateHubApp/README.md

-And Bingo was his name-o.
+# And Bingo was his name-o.
 There was a farmer who had a dog.

+Open localhost:3000